reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 Let's assume the `Rocket` class has a `@Transactional` annotation.

 Because our `NotEnoughFuelException` is a checked exception, our try/catch from above would work as expected, without rolling back the current transaction.
-But only because we misuse an exception for control flow (see [reason #2](#2-exceptions-are-ugly-and-expensive)).

 If `NotEnoughFuelException` was a runtime exception instead, we could still try to handle the exception like above, only to run into a `TransactionRolledBackException` or a similar